 For the administrator, a Default Provider Subscription is created during deployment.
 This subscription can be used to manage Azure Stack, deploy further resource providers, and create plans and offers for tenants.
 It should not be used to run customer workloads and applications.
 Beginning with version 1804, two additional subscriptions supplement the Default Provider subscription; a Metering subscription, and a Consumption subscription.
 These additions facilitate separating the management of core infrastructure, additional resource providers, and workloads.

 By using Azure Resource Manager, you can work with your infrastructure resources in a template-based, declarative model.
 It provides a single interface that you can use to deploy and manage your solution components.
 For full information and guidance, see the Azure Resource Manager overview.

-Unlike Azure, you cannot move resources between resource groups.
-When you view the properties of a resource or resource group in the Azure Stack admin portal, the Move button is grayed-out and unavailable.
+Unlike Azure, you cannot move Azure Stack resources between resource groups.
+When you view the properties of a resource or resource group in the Azure Stack administration portal, the Move button is grayed-out and unavailable.
 Additionally, the use of the Change resource group or Change subscription actions from resource group or resource group item properties is also not supported.
 All attempted move operations will fail.

 Azure Resource Manager templates

 With Azure Resource Manager, you can create a template (in JSON format) that defines deployment and configuration of your application.
 This template is known as an Azure Resource Manager template and provides a declarative way to define deployment.
 By using a template, you can repeatedly deploy your application throughout the app lifecycle and have confidence your resources are deployed in a consistent state.

 Resource providers (RPs)

 Resource providers are web services that form the foundation for all Azure-based IaaS and PaaS services.
 Azure Resource Manager relies on different RPs to provide access to services.